An Idea Whose Time Has Come (Two Presidents, Two Parties, and the Battle for the Civil Rights Act of 1964)

 Often hailed as the most important law of the past century, the Civil Rights Act stands as a lesson for our own troubled times about what is possible when patience, bipartisanship, and decency rule the day.

-Unlike Amazon and other retailers who may also offer An Idea Whose Time Has Come (Two Presidents, Two Parties, and the Battle for the Civil Rights Act of 1964) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry An Idea Whose Time Has Come (Two Presidents, Two Parties, and the Battle for the Civil Rights Act of 1964), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details